JnrnZEDb/RemoteHandbrakeController/README.md

 https://wiki.ubuntu.com/MountWindowsSharesPermanently

 ## Versions
-### Current Version: 1.0.0
+### Current Version: 1.1.0
-Basic functionality is there.
+Added XML Config that is saved to ProgramData.

 ## Current Tasks
-Convert config into separate XML config.
-Will use for additional functionality.
+Cleanup.
+More tasks to come.